spilgames/qa-automation-challange/README.md

-# Spil QA automation challange application
+# Spil QA automation challenge application

 ## Requirements
 This is a payment API.
 It has one method buyCoins where you can calculate the required amount in EUR what you need to pay to buy SpilCoins.